mengwangoxf/mengwangoxf.github.io/publications.md

 ---

 ## Journal Publications
-1. [TSE 2019] [*A Study of Programming Languages and Their Bug Resolution Characteristics*](./Papers/TSE19.pdf) in IEEE Transactions on Software Engineering.
+1. [TSE 2019] [*A Study of Bug Resolution Characteristics inPopular Programming Languages*](./Papers/TSE19.pdf) in IEEE Transactions on Software Engineering.
 Joint work with Jie M. Zhang, Feng Li, Dan Hao, Hao Tang, Lu Zhang, and Mark Harman.
 (Core Ranking A*)

 1. [NGC 2018] [*FliPpr: A System for Deriving Parsers from Pretty-Printers*](./Papers/NGC18.pdf) in New Generation Computing.
 Joint work with Kazutaka Matsuda.
 1. [JFP 2018] [*Applicative Bidirectional Programming: Mixing Lenses and Semantic Bidirectionalization*](./Papers/JFP18.pdf)in Journal of Functional Programming.
 Joint work with Kazutaka Matsuda.
 (Core Ranking A)